Edwardovski/santander_cybersec/README.md

 # santander_cybersec
-Conteúdo do curso santander ciber segurança 2025
+Conteúdo do curso santander cyber segurança 2025

 A primeira tarefa do curso foi um brute force no serviço ftp do metasploitable 2.
 De início, comecei verificando as portas e serviços abertos no metasploitable 2 usando o nmap com o comando nmap -sv -P 21,22,23,25,139,445